OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 ## Library Variable Set Permission Changes

-Fixing or changing permissions has always been a challenge.
-Octopus cannot see how customers have configured their permissions.
-We also do our best not to make breaking changes in Octopus.
+[Library Variable Sets](https://octopus.com/docs/deployment-process/variables/library-variable-sets) in Octopus are a much loved and useful feature, they make it possible to define variables for use with multiple projects.

+They were always designed to be global and as many customers grew in their usage of Octopus this surfaced some complications that we are addressing.

 To be able to deliver a major step forward in consistent and configurable access to variables housed in Library Variable Sets.
-We need to make a breaking change to how 2 permissions `LibraryVariableSetView` and `LibraryVariableSetEdit` work and behave.
+We need to make a breaking change to how 2 permissions; `LibraryVariableSetView` and `LibraryVariableSetEdit` work and behave.

 ![role-based access control](blogimage-team-permissions.png)

 ## Background

 When Library Variable Sets were introduced along with the permissions `LibraryVariableSetView` and `LibraryVariableSetEdit` the Octopus world was simpler.
-The choice made at the time was to tightly couple the behavior of these two permissions to a third permission `EnvironmentView`.
+A choice was made to tightly couple the behavior of these two permissions to a third permission `EnvironmentView`.

 This decision restricted the ability for consistent granular control of the these 2 permissions.
-We have long standing customer requests for Octopus to make improvements in this area.
+Many customers have requested we make improvements in this area.

+But making changes to permissions has always been a challenge.
+Octopus cannot see how customers have configured their permissions.
+We also do our best not to make breaking changes in Octopus.
+So we are extra cautious with this type of change.

 ## Improving Variable Set Access

 We've been working on this change for a while, it's been a slow process as there was much to consider and test.
-This changes delivers a good step forward in proving Library Variable Sets.
-When you are on a version of Octopus with this change, you will be able to grant granular access to what users can view and edit in library variable sets, independent of the environments they can see.
+This change delivers a good step forward to increase the capability of Library Variable Sets.
+When you are on a version of Octopus with this change, you will be able to grant granular access to what users can view and edit in Library Variable Sets, independent of the environments they can view.

-The decoupling of `LibraryVariableSetView` and `LibraryVariableSetEdit` from `EnvironmentView` gives them the power similar to `VariableView` and `VariableEdit`.
+The decoupling of `LibraryVariableSetView` and `LibraryVariableSetEdit` from `EnvironmentView` gives these permissions, capabilities similar to `VariableView` and `VariableEdit`.

-The scoping that is now supported on `LibraryVariableSetView` and `LibraryVariableSetEdit` is Environments and Tenants.
-So now you can scope variables in a Library Variable Set to targets, and if those targets are Tenanted the access will also be enforced.
+The scoping that will be supported on `LibraryVariableSetView` and `LibraryVariableSetEdit` is `Environments` and `Tenants`.
+Going forward you can scope variables in a Library Variable Set to [deployment targets](https://octopus.com/docs/infrastructure/deployment-targets), and if those targets are Tenanted the access will also be enforced for users with Tenant scoped `LibraryVariableSetView` and `LibraryVariableSetEdit`.
+Environment scoping will function as it previously did for View, but this change extends environment scoping to `LibraryVariableSetEdit`.

 ### Examples

-`LibraryVariableSetView` and `LibraryVariableSetEdit` permissions are all grown up now, they respond to scoping.
+`LibraryVariableSetView` and `LibraryVariableSetEdit` permissions will respond to scoping similar to `VariableView` and `VariableEdit`.
 You can now more finely control variables within a Library Variable Set, independent to the environments a user can see.

 In this example, we will give a user the ability to see all Environments.
-But only `LibraryVariableSetView` on a sub set.
+But only `LibraryVariableSetView` on a sub set of those.

 ![configured-userroles](blogimage-configured-userroles.png)